Coronation of James I and Anne: The coronation

 The ceremony was described by the Venetian diplomat Scaramelli and others including Giovanni degli Effetti, an agent of the Papal nuncio in France, Innocenzo del Buffalo, and Benjamin von Buwinckhausen, a diplomat from the Duchy of Württemberg.
 Scaramelli (who did not attend in person) described a procession of heralds, followed by the mayor, Robert Lee, and city dignitaries, lawyers and judges, the Knights of the Bath, and aristocrats.
 King James entered walking under a canopy, followed by members of his household and halbardiers of the royal guard.
 Queen Anne walked under similar canopy, dressed robes of crimson velvet lined with ermine, accompanied by Arbella Stuart, preceded by a dozen countesses in pairs carrying coronets including Lucy Russell, Countess of Bedford, Helena Snakenborg, Marchioness of Northampton, and the Countess of Cumberland, her household following.
 James and Anne were seated before the high altar on a pair of chairs.

+The first ceremony was the traditional "recognition", where the monarch was shown to the people as the "rightful heritor of the crown".
+From the surviving manuscript evidence of the order of ceremony, it seems that the speech given by the Archbishop of Canterbury, John Whitgift, was edited to remove a suggestion that the recognition was framed as a question accepting assent from the people.
+However, an account of the coronation by a lawyer Humphrey Repington does represent the recognition as a kind of election.

-James was crowned by the Archbishop of Canterbury, John Whitgift.
+James was crowned by the Archbishop John Whitgift.
 He changed into the ancient robes which were said to have belonged to Edward the Confessor.
 He was then seated on the Coronation Chair containing the Stone of Scone on an octagonal dais.
 After Anne was crowned she was seated beside him on a "somewhat lower" throne.
 James took communion as indicated in the order of service, Anne did not.
 Scaramelli was told that the issue of taking the sacrament had been discussed in the morning and the queen had emphatically refused.
 Thomas Bilson gave the sermon.

 Scaramelli says that the earls came forward to do homage by touching the crown, and Philip Herbert, Earl of Montgomery, and royal favourite, gave the king a kiss on his cheek.
 James dismissed him with a slap, a "little cuff" or schiaffetto in the original Italian.